Construction Engineering Technician

 Courses

-This course deals with materials used in buildings, and the methods and equipment used in constructing with these materials.
-Materials include: concrete, masonry, wood and steel.
+This course deals with materials used in buildings as well as the methods and equipment used in construction.
+Materials include concrete, masonry, wood and steel.

 COMP1003 Engineering Applications